kmorel/frontier-spack-scripts/README.md

-This repository contains the Spack configuration required to compile VTK-m on Frontier as long as scripts to enable the configuration and compile the code.
+This repository contains the Spack configuration required to compile vis on Frontier as well as scripts to enable the configuration and compile the code.
 This repository also has submodules for Spack itself and the E4S configuration of Spack.
 Thus, when you check out this repository, you need to initialize and update the submodules.